-Icy Harbin warmed hearts to become a tourist hotspot.
+Icy Harbin warmed hearts to become a tourist hot spot.
 Can other Chinese cities do the same?

 In Zibo, the local authorities kept a close eye on how locals, particularly businesses, treated tourists to make sure that they had a good experience.
 For instance, hotels that tried to overcharge to exploit the surge in visitors were punished.

-“That is a learning point for Harbin, which used to have a more nonchalant attitude towards visitors’ experience,” said Economics professor Li Kai at Northeastern University in Shenyang, Liaoning province.
+“That is a learning point for Harbin, which used to have a more nonchalant attitude towards visitors’ experience,” said economics professor Li Kai of Northeastern University in Shenyang in Liaoning province.

 Harbin went the extra mile by offering visitors free rides on hot air balloons and armoured tanks, as well as special fireworks shows.
 The city also organised a street parade featuring the Oroqen people, one of China’s rarest ethnic minorities, and offered photo spots where tourists could take pictures with local animals such as the red-crowned crane and the arctic fox, not to mention penguins carrying backpacks.